-Birders in Kitimat and across B.C. got a special treat last week when a rare bird native to Asia, the gray-tailed tattler, was spotted at Minette Bay.
+Birders in Kitimat and across B.C. got a special treat the other week when a rare bird native to Asia, the gray-tailed tattler, was spotted at Minette Bay.

 The gray-tailed tattler travels to breed in northeast Siberia, then migrates to anywhere from Southeast Asia to Australia.
 This is the first time the bird has been recorded in Canada, according to local bird expert Walter Thorne.

-“Perhaps our poor June weather with all the storms has blown it off course in the Pacific,” Thorne said.
+“Perhaps our poor June weather with all the storms [blew] it off course in the Pacific,” Thorne said.
 “It should be nesting in Siberia about now.”

 Thorne was first notified of the tattler’s presence through a fellow birder on eBird, an online bird observation database.

 “The man was whispering, and what I didn’t find out until later was he was whispering because he was standing with his audio recording equipment right in front of bird,” Thorne said.
 “He didn’t want to spook it.”